markjprice/cs12dotnet8/docs/errata/improvements.md

 > Thanks to **Obs** in the book's Discord channel for suggesting this improvement.

 In Step 3, I tell you to "add a method named `AddProduct`" that will insert a new product row in the `Products` table.
-The key statement calls the `Add` method on the `Producrts` property, as shown in the following code:
+The key statement calls the `Add` method on the `Products` property, as shown in the following code:
 ```cs
 EntityEntry<Product> entity = db.Products.Add(p);
 ```